jxvar6s/My_Learning_Path/pull_request.rst

    :width: 200
    :alt: image-1

-- Locate 'New pull reques' and click it. image-2
+- Locate 'New pull request' and click it. image-2

 .. image:: new_pull_request.png
    :width: 900